Managing Eczema

 Eczema, also known as atopic dermatitis, is a frustrating skin condition.
 Those with eczema have a defective skin barrier that’s more prone to irritants, allergens and loss of moisture.
 Whether it’s dust, heat, or even a fresh coat of paint, an unbearable itch can be conjured.

-For 26-year-old Amber Lin, a student of Drama Centre at Central Saint Martins, that itch has stuck around since birth.
+For 31-year-old Amber Lin, a former student of the Drama Centre at Central Saint Martins, that itch has stuck around since birth.
 Amber says humidity triggers flare-ups on her skin, and when psychological or emotional stress is introduced, it’s a recipe for disaster.

 Growing pains